giampaolo/confix/docs/index.rst

     confix.Error: can't parse ini files if a sectionless configuration class has been registered

-This means that if you have an INI file you must define `multiple configuration classes <http://pythonhosted.org/confix#multiple-configuration-classes>`_, each one with a different section name.
+This means that if you have an INI file you must define `multiple configuration classes <#multiple-configuration-classes>`_, each one with a different section name.

 Supporting other file formats